Dual certificates of primal cone membership: A reconstruction formula for linear images of cones

 The interpretation of \eqref{eq:least-squares-x} is fairly clear.
-The range of $-g$ is the primal cone $\Kc$, in which we wish $x$ to belong (recall the first claim of Proposition \ref{thm:SCB-properties}); thus, this problem seeks to find an $x$ satisfying $Ax=b$ that is close (in a suitable, $y$-dependent norm) to a given vector that is already in $\Kc$.
+The range of $-g$ is $\Kc$, in which we wish $x$ to belong (recall the first claim of Proposition \ref{thm:SCB-properties}); thus, this problem seeks to find an $x$ satisfying $Ax=b$ that is close (in a suitable, $y$-dependent norm) to a given vector that is already in $\Kc$.

 For further insight, note that the optimal value of \eqref{eq:least-squares-x} is